syahvan/syahvan/README.md

 ###

 <p align="left">I'm open to collaborating on projects related to machine learning, data science, and AI.
-If you have an interesting project or idea, feel free to reach out!</p>
+If you have an interesting project or idea, feel free to reach out! 🙌🏻</p>

 ###